This website uses cookies to enhance your experience

 Between Monday 13 March 2023 and Thursday 16 March 2023

+This breath-taking new production is lit by candlelight, in the atmospheric setting of the Wyvern Hall.
+This powerful drama is not to be missed and with limited seating available, early booking is essential to avoid disappointment.
+All too often, society turns against a group, not so much for its deeds, but for its beliefs.
 The Crucible explores the dangers of prosecuting "invisible crimes" in a fictionalised account of the Salem witch trials of 1692.
 Miller takes the true story and creates a metaphor to criticize the House of Representative's Committee on Un-American Activities, led by Senator McCarthy, which previously condemned him for his possible Communist sympathie.

 Queen's College